Alice-P-Liddell/ServerBasicClient/README.md

-# ServerTestClient
+# ServerBasicClient
-Client for ServerTest
+Client for ServerBasic